kszeto-projects/kszeto-projects.github.io/_pages/about.md

   - /about.html
 ---

-I am currently pursuing a Master's in Electrical and Computer Engineering (ECE) at UC San Diego with a focus in Intelligent Systems, Robotics, and Controls, and will be graduating in March 2025.
+I recently graduated with Master's in Electrical and Computer Engineering (ECE) at UC San Diego with a focus in Intelligent Systems, Robotics, and Controls.
 I graduated in 2021 from the University of the Pacific with a B.S. in Bioengineering and a B.S. in Electrical Engineering.
+I am looking to begin my career as a robotics engineer and apply what I have learned to real systems.

 I am interested in robotic control & manipulation, perception, and motion planning to help create reliable, safe, and impactful robots that improve our quality of life.
 I am currently a part of a research lab at UCSD that focuses on multi-agent semantic mapping for outdoor environments, which has allowed me to work closely with the ROS framework using Python and C++.
 I have worked on gathering test data with the Clearpath Jackal ground wheeled robots, testing the stack in Gazebo sim, and transitioning the current stack on the ROS1 framework to ROS2.